 North Koreans escape their country with little knowledge of the modern world and are unfamiliar with fundamental aspects of a democratic society.
 Many youth arrive in South Korea illiterate and unable to exercize their new civil liberties.
-NKHR works with over 80 students annually to help them learn the skills to become productive global citizens.
-In addition to providing academic and human rights education, NKHR provides career services, leadership training, internships, and scholarships.
+NKHR helped so far over 1000 students learn the skills to become productive global citizens.
+In addition to providing academic and human rights education, NKHR provides career services, leadership training, internships, and scholarships to 100 students a year.

 North Korea is one of the most impoverished countries in the world, and a state-enforced caste system dictates education and employment opportunities.
 North Korean youth are often unable to adjust to the fast-paced and highly competitive South Korean and Western education systems.
 The gap leads to a high drop-out rate, which in turn directly affects their earning potential as adults and makes them vulnerable to depression and harmful lifestyle influences.